Step by step

 For DOs whose first residency year was in an ACGME program

-If you completed your first year of residency in an ACGME-accredited program and plan to obtain AOA board certification or practice in Pennsylvania or Florida, you’ll need to have your training recognized by the AOA.
+If you completed your first year of residency in an ACGME-accredited program and plan to practice in Pennsylvania, you’ll need to have your training recognized by the AOA.
 You can obtain recognition anytime after you’ve completed your first year of residency (PGY1).

 2. Ask your program to submit an official verification letter